Global community project

 The Inclusive City Project started in Geneva as a simple idea – to send a positive message to everyone coming into the city: You, whoever you are, are welcome here.

-It was a gut reaction from Swiss social artist Dan Acher, in response to the polarizing talk dominating the news.
+In early 2019, in response to the polarizing talk dominating the news, Swiss social artist Dan Acher felt a sudden need to take action.
+Urgently, simply, with the means at his disposal.
 Looking out of his office window above one of the main arteries into the city, he decided to fly a flag with these words: YOU ARE WELCOME.
 This simple action led to The Inclusive City Project.

 Our call to action